mancubus77/distributed-open5gs/README.md

+Note - this work is a fork and adaptation of Fatih Nar's repo: https://github.com/fenar/cnvopen5gcore

-# Distributed 5G Core with RAN + UE simulator deployment using Skupper on Red Hat Openshift
+# Distributed 5G Core using Skupper on Red Hat Openshift

 The goal is to distribute the user plane and have the control plane centralized.
-As such, as will have two clusters, one containing SMF and UPF, and the other one containing the rest of the 5G Core.
+As such, we have two clusters, one containing SMF and UPF, and the other one containing the rest of the 5G Core.

 In the central location, called `local-cluster`, we will expose:
 - UDM